josdejong/blog/source/about/index.md

 Always overflowing with great ideas to work on
 (which tend to pop up at times I should sleep or when taking a shower).
-I have 15 years of programming experience and am familiar with languages such as a number of Basic languages, C++, Java, PHP, SQL, Python, JavaScript, HTML, CSS, Matlab, and PLC programming.
+I have 15 years of programming experience and am familiar with languages such as a various Basic languages, C++, Java, PHP, SQL, Python, JavaScript and node.js, HTML, CSS, Matlab, and PLC programming.
 I'm always looking around for new tools, techniques, and languages to make programming even more fun.